solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

   TOKEN_1 0xA8452Ec99ce0C64f20701dB7dD3abDb607c00496
 ```

 If you are a signer from the multisig address, you can verify whether the calldata proposed on the multisig matches the calldata obtained from this call.
 Please note that two new addresses have been added to `Addresses` storage but are not included in the JSON file.
-You will need to add them manually to the JSON.&#x20;
+You will need to add them manually to the JSON.